wp-plugins/register-ip-multisite/readme.txt

 Stable tag: 1.5
 Donate link: https://www.wepay.com/donations/halfelf-wp

 When a new user registers, their IP address is logged for the admins.
+Multisite and Single Site!

 == Description ==